Impact of Information on Quantum Heat Engines: Theory

+As is well-known, resolving the paradox of the apparent violation of the second law of thermodynamics requires taking into account the thermodynamic cost of the demon's information gathering.
 As widely discussed in the literature, see e.g., \cite{Vaikuntanathan11PRE83}, due to the Landauer principle \cite{Landauer61IBMRD5}, the average energy, $\av{W}_\text{m}$, spent by the demon to gather information, i.e., to imprint the outcome labels $\alpha$ in the classical memory, obeys the bound:

 where